-A Washington, DC (District of Columbia) Lease Agreement is a binding document between a landlord and a tenant, written in accordance with DC’s landlord-tenant laws.
+A Washington D.C. lease agreement is a binding document between a landlord and a tenant, written in accordance with the state’s landlord-tenant laws.
 The landlord agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to the lease agreement’s terms and conditions.

-- A landlord must provide a tenant 48 hours’ written notice to enter the property for the purpose of work or inspection.
-(DC Code § 8–231.06)
+A landlord must provide a tenant 48 hours’ written notice to enter the property for work or inspection purposes (§ 8–231.06).

 You can download a free Washington D.C. lease agreement template in PDF and Word format.